ade-mat/D013N88D/README.md

 # Emberfall Ascent – Solo D&D Adventure

-Emberfall Ascent is a single-player narrative RPG inspired by tabletop D&D. Build a lone hero with authentic 5e-style character creation, roll ability checks against dynamic DCs, and guide them through a three-act campaign to reclaim the Heart of Embers before the floating spire collapses on the city below.
+Emberfall Ascent is a single-player narrative RPG inspired by tabletop D&D. Build a lone hero with authentic 5e-style character creation, then guide them through a three-act campaign by describing any action you want to attempt.
+The client and server feed those free-form moves plus the campaign primers into Google Cloud’s Vertex AI to determine what happens next inside Emberfall’s collapsing spire.

 ## Campaign & Feature Highlights

 - **Setting & stakes:** Emberfall is a cliffside city beneath a shattered astral spire.
 Each act pushes you closer to stabilising (or shattering) the Heart while the city fractures around you.
 - **5e-style hero builder:** Choose a race, class, and background, allocate ability scores, pick proficiencies, and automatically derive armor class, speed, equipment, and features from shared reference data.
-- **Scene engine:** Story nodes, branching choices, and consequence tracking live in `shared/`.
-Ability checks (d20 + modifiers) can adjust stress, wounds, influence, and corruption, unlock allies, or change endings.
+- **Flexible StoryCanvas:** Instead of branching buttons, type any action or line of dialogue.
+The StoryCanvas streams recent beats plus the campaign blueprint to Vertex AI, which returns the next narrative beat, NPC replies, and optional state updates.
-- **Allied Channel:** The in-app conversation panel lets you message Seraphine, Tamsin, Marek, Nerrix, or Lirael.
-The server-side oracle (`POST /api/oracle`) crafts responses based on the hero’s flags/status, and the client falls back to scripted dialogue if the endpoint is offline.
+- **Campaign Guide:** Sidebars summarise the key acts, characters, and lore so players remember the stakes while improvising.
-- **Manual Dice Tray & Log:** Resolve every skill check yourself inside the Dice Tray, view advantage/disadvantage math, and keep a running campaign log for transparency.
+- **Living log:** Every action, AI reply, and state mutation lands in the story log for transparency.
+Hero sheets update automatically whenever the oracle adjusts stress, flags, or allies.
 - **Offline-first data:** The client bundles the campaign JSON and uses it automatically if `/api/campaign` can’t be reached.
 Saves fall back to browser storage whenever Firebase isn’t configured or the player skips sign-in.
+If the AI endpoint is offline the client generates a deterministic fallback narration so play never fully stalls.

 ## Tech Stack

 - **Client:** React 18 + TypeScript via Vite.
 Context providers (`client/src/context/`) coordinate hero state, authentication, and persistence.
-- **State management:** `useGameEngine` centralises character creation, scene progression, dice, log history, and persistence adapters (local storage or remote Firestore).
+- **State management:** `useGameEngine` centralises character creation, free-form story beats, AI orchestration, log history, and persistence adapters (local storage or remote Firestore).
-- **Server:** Express 4 (TypeScript via `ts-node-dev` during development) exposes `/api/health`, `/api/campaign`, `/api/oracle`, and `/api/progress`.
-NPC replies are generated locally—no external AI calls.
+- **Server:** Express 4 (TypeScript via `ts-node-dev` during development) exposes `/api/health`, `/api/campaign`, `/api/story/advance`, and `/api/progress`. `storyEngine` builds prompts for Vertex AI (Gemini) and falls back to deterministic narration when the model is offline.
 - **Shared modules:** `shared/` contains campaign data, reference tables, and types that both the client and server import directly (see the path aliases in each `tsconfig.json`).
 - **Tooling:** npm workspaces, ESLint + TypeScript for the client, and a multi-stage Dockerfile targeting Node 20.
 GitHub Actions (`.github/workflows/build.yml`) builds the container and deploys to Cloud Run with Firebase secrets injected at build/deploy time.